Fear Free for Dogs

 What are the signs of a dog’s stress response?

-A dog experiencing FAS will exhibit a physiologic stress response in two phases: immediate signs that manifest acutely, and delayed signs that appear later.
-The signs of an immediate stress response include:
+A dog experiencing FAS will exhibit a stress response in two phases: immediate signs that manifest acutely, and delayed signs that appear later.
+Signs of an immediate stress response include the following:

 • decreased rational thinking